A good rule of thumb for determining

 www.AntiqBuyer.com.
 Those are the type and style

-sewing machines we seek.
+sewing machines we seek and will buy.

 To see more common machines keep reading.